Submit to NonBinary Review

 The first thing to know is that we’re looking for speculative writing.
 If you’re not sure what that means, here’s our definition.

-NonBinary Review is open for submissions year-round.
+NonBinary Review is open for submissions in February, May, August, and November.
 See our submission page for general information.
-We are currently open for the following issues:

 Submit to Dear Horace Greeley